Adaptive browser decoder

 Review the evidence

-A readable result is not automatically a reliable result.
-Check the detected tone, WPM, Stability, ranked frequency candidates, character confidence, and the Accepted, Review, or Abstain decision before trusting the current text.
+Before trusting the text, check Stability, ranked frequency candidates, character confidence, and the Accepted, Review, or Abstain status.

 Files and live input

-This Morse audio decoder accepts a microphone recording or a browser-supported audio file.
-Common formats such as WAV, MP3, M4A, OGG, and AAC can work when your browser can decode them.
-Actual format support varies by browser and operating system, so WAV is a useful fallback when a compressed format will not open.
+This CW decoder online accepts microphone recordings and browser-supported Morse audio files.
+Common formats include WAV, MP3, M4A, OGG, and AAC when your browser can decode them.
+Support varies by browser and operating system, so WAV is a useful fallback.

 WAVMP3M4AOGGAACMicrophone

-The decoder is designed for audio that contains audible International Morse or CW-style tones.
-It does not require one universal pitch because automatic analysis can compare multiple likely frequency candidates.
-A recording with one dominant signal is generally easier to interpret than a mix of several simultaneous messages.
+The decoder works with audible International Morse or CW-style tones and can compare multiple likely frequencies.
+Recordings with one dominant signal are usually easier to interpret than mixes of simultaneous messages.

 When the text looks wrong